 -log-precomputed-blocks- include precomputed blocks in the logs (default: false)

-If the daemon crashes and is able, it will generate a crash report.
-Only the latest crash report will be retained, with the filename indicating the date-time of the crash and the compressed file being exported to the
+If the daemon crashes and is able, it generates a crash report.
+Only the latest crash report is retained with the filename that indicates the date-time of the crash and the compressed file being exported to the

 ~/.mina-config directory.
-You can upload this crash report to any GitHub issue to identify new issues and aid in debugging.
+To aid in debugging, you can upload this crash report to a GitHub issue.

-The crash report will contain some, or all of, the following log files:
+The crash report contains some, or all, of the following log files:

-crash_summary.json- contains a summary of the crash, including the system info, the version information, and the final log output.
+crash_summary.json- a summary of the crash, including the system info, the version information, and the final log output

 mina_status.json- an output of the